nomemory/andreinc-site/_posts/2021-12-01-writing-a-simple-vm-in-less-than-125-lines-of-c.md

 It will be unfair not to mention some existing blog posts covering the same topic as this article; the best in this category is [Write your Own Virtual Machine](https://justinmeiners.github.io/lc3-vm/) by [Justin Meiners](https://github.com/justinmeiners) and [Ryan Pendleton](https://github.com/rpendleton).
 Their code covers a more in-depth implementation of a VM.
 Compared to this article, our VM is a little simpler, and the code takes a different route in terms of the implementation.

 *Later edit*: After publishing this article in December, [Philip Chimento](https://ptomato.wordpress.com/) was nice enough to write a Rust implementation of the same Virtual Machine.
-If you are curious to see how the C code looks like in another language, please [check this out](https://ptomato.wordpress.com/2022/01/10/a-little-computer/).
+If you are curious to see how the solution looks like in another programming language, please [check this out](https://ptomato.wordpress.com/2022/01/10/a-little-computer/).

 # Table of contents